ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 A malicious service that promises to deliver something after domain control validation could surreptitiously ask another Application Service Provider to start processing or sending mail for the target domain and then present the victim domain administrator with this DNS TXT record pretending to be for their service.
 Once the administrator has added the DNS TXT record, instead of getting their service, their domain is now certifying another service of which they are not aware they are now a consumer.
 If services use a clear description and name attribution in the required DNS TXT record, this can be avoided.
 For example, by requiring a DNS TXT record at \_vendorname.example.com instead of at example.com, a malicious service could no longer replay this without the DNS administrator noticing this.
 Both the Application Service Provider and the service being authenticated and authorized should be unambiguous from the TXT record owner name and RDATA content to prevent malicious services from misleading the domain owner into certifying a different provider or service.

 Ambiguity of scope introduces risks, as described in {{scope}}.
-Distinguishing the scope in the application-specific label, along with good documentation, should help make it clear to DNS administrators whether the record applies to a single host name, a wildcard, or an entire domain.
+Distinguishing the scope in the application-specific label, along with good documentation, should help make it clear to DNS administrators whether the record applies to a single hostname, a wildcard, or an entire domain.
 Always using this indication rather than having a default scope reduces ambiguity, especially for protocols that may have used a shared application-specific label for different scopes in the past.
 While it would also have been possible to include the scope in as an attribute in the TXT record, that has more potential for ambiguity and misleading an operator, such as if an implementation ignores attribute it doesn't recognize but an attacker includes the attribute to mislead the DNS administrator.

 Application Service Providers and intermediaries should use authenticated channels to convey instructions and random tokens to users.
 Otherwise an attacker in the middle could alter the instructions, potentially allowing the attacker to provision the service instead of the user.